h-RAT/Willy_Firmware_V3_T-Embed_CC1101/README.md

   <img src="https://raw.githubusercontent.com/h-RAT/Willy_Firmware_V3_T-Embed_CC1101/refs/heads/main/Image/Read_RAW_Signal.png" width="500" alt="Willy">
 </p>

-From there you can send it or save it on the sd card for use it later.
+From there you can send it or save it on the sd card for later use.

 -----

 - Read:<br>
 Reads and decodes signals based on known protocols.
-If the protocol is static, Willy decode the signal.
 (You can save 50 signals in the memory)

 <p align="center">
   <img src="https://raw.githubusercontent.com/h-RAT/Willy_Firmware_V3_T-Embed_CC1101/refs/heads/main/Image/Read.png" width="500" alt="Willy">